mpalamar/angular-apollo-instagram-subscriptions-example/README.md

 ### 3. Run the example

 You're done configuring the example application.
 Please run the following command and open [localhost:3000](http://localhost:3000) in your browser.
+Make sure to have two or more tabs open to see subscriptions in action.
 Have fun exploring! 🎉

 ```sh
 npm install